synclounge/docs.synclounge.tv/docs/faq.md

       - **AppleTV**: Make sure that it is open before trying to connect.
       - **SmartTV**: Plex apps on SmartTVs don't work.

-- _Someone in my room is getting "the quota has been exceeded" error_
+- _Someone in my room is getting "the quota has been exceeded"_
+- _The SyncLounge player is continually buffering_
+- _I'm getting the message `Failed to execute 'appendBuffer' on 'SourceBuffer': The SourceBuffer is full, and cannot free space to append additional buffers.`

     Lower the bitrate (aka streaming quality) on the client.

+- _Someone in my room is getting "Failed to find a compatible copy of `<MEDIA_NAME>`.
+If you have access to the content try manually playing it."_

+    SyncLounge is unable to retrieve information for the currently selected media on the server the user has access to.
+The user needs to make sure they have access to the same media (doesn't have to be on the same server) the host is playing.

-If any of the above don't answer your question or address your issue, check the [Issue Tracker](https://github.com/samcm/synclounge/issues) and [Discord](https://discord.gg/fKQB3yt) to see if your issue has been reported already.
-If not, let us know!
+If any of the above don't answer your question or address your issue, see the How-to: [Report an Issue](http://localhost:8000/how-tos/report_an_issue/) page.

 ## Security